 "News From the Old World" Alan Gale keeps us informed of latest LF news from the "other side of the pond."

 Interested in subscribing?
-Click here for address, rates, and remittance information (including PayPal).
+Click here for contact information.

 Sub-Radio Amateur Record Set First known East-West transatlantic crossing below 8.3 kHz.